franciscoafonso04/RCOM-Vault/REPORT.md

 ## Link Layer

-The Link Layer receives orders from the application layer and executes them.
+The Link Layer receives and executes orders from the application layer.
-It is responsible for applying the Stop & Wait protocol and assuring data is correcly trasnfered between the 2 machines.
+It is responsible for applying the Stop & Wait protocol and assuring data is correcly transfered between the two machines.

 # Code Structure